jakbrtz/Minecraft-1.17-Minigames/scripts/server/Games/readme.md

 ## Read-Only variables and functions

-These variables and function in the base game might come in handy.
+These variables and functions in the base game might come in handy.

 ### elapsedGameTime